 - Cook sage on the air fry setting for 3 minutes at 350°F

-- If additional time is needed, add in increments of 1 minute and check frequently for doneness to prevent burning
+- Sage is done when leaves have curled in, appear dry, and crackle when touched.
+If additional time is needed, add in increments of 1 minute and check frequently for doneness to prevent burning

 - To remove sage leaves from stems, hold the dehydrated sage over a plate by the stem with one hand, and squeeze from bottom to top with the other.
-This will cause the leaves to drop onto the plate
+This will cause the leaves to crumble and drop onto the plate

 - If desired, crush the leaves up finer using your fingers, or a mortar and pestle if you want a highly ground dust-like consistency